 Delete Operator Syntax

-The syntax for overloading the global delete operator are as follows:
+The format for overloading the global delete operator is outlined below:

 void operator delete(void* ptr);